verainthecity/healthycityhack.github.io/README.md

 November 27th 2020

-Together with Paris team of CI lab and other open data days https://github.com/okfn/opendataday Inspired after the joint global initiative https://opendataday.org/
+Together with Paris team of CI lab and other open data days https://github.com/okfn/opendataday Inspired after the joint global initiative https://opendataday.org/ and Urban workshops on Wellbeing and the city.